Main Content

 Ground Penetrating Radar (GPR)

-Ground Penetrating Radar is an NDT method which investigates and maps the sub-surface.
-Sandberg uses it to analyse building construction detail, identify defects and locate buried objects and much more:
+Ground Penetrating Radar is an NDT method that investigates and maps the subsurface.
+Sandberg uses it to analyse building construction details, identify defects, locate buried objects, and more.

 What is GPR?

-It is now widely recognised as a highly cost-effective non-intrusive testing technique.
-It offers a rapid means of obtaining subsurface information from not only soil but a variety of materials, including concrete, brick, masonry, wood and asphalt.
+It is now widely recognised as a highly cost-effective, non-intrusive testing technique.
+It offers a rapid means of obtaining subsurface information from soil and various materials, including concrete, brick, masonry, wood, and asphalt.

-Ground Penetrating Radar can see below the surface; it detects changes in the sub-surface.
-However, it is not limited to the detection of just metallic objects.
-It will also differentiate between most materials such as plastics, clay pipes, wood, disturbed ground, layer interfaces and voids.
-The main requirement is that the target material has sufficiently different electrical properties to the material surrounding it.
+Ground Penetrating Radar can penetrate below the surface and detect changes in the subsurface.
+However, it is not limited to the detection of metallic objects.
+It will also differentiate between most materials, such as plastics, clay pipes, wood, disturbed ground, layer interfaces, and voids.
+The main requirement is that the target material has sufficiently different electrical properties from the material surrounding it.

-GPR will also provide estimates of depth and layer thickness.
-All done non-intrusively.
-Sandberg uses it to determine the depth and extent of objects, the width of walls, and also the thickness of slabs, asphalt and screed.
+GPR will also provide estimates of depth and layer thickness—all done non-intrusively.
+Sandberg uses it to determine the depth and extent of objects, the width of walls, and the thickness of slabs, asphalt, and screed.

 - Concrete imaging and rebar detection